 III.B.2.
-The number of available fellow positions in the program must be at least one per year.
+There should be at least two fellows in the program at all times.
 (Detail)

 III.C.
 Fellow Transfers

 The program must obtain verification of previous educational experiences and a summative competency-based performance evaluation prior to acceptance of a transferring fellow, and Milestones evaluations upon matriculation.
 (Core)